nvhoang1503/rails5-react-api/README.md

 # README (rails5-react-api)

-# What we have on the template:
+# What we have done on the template:

 * API structure with Swager